-You will notice when you look at any advert for a broadband service, they will talk about speed with the prefix “up to”.
+You will notice when you look at any advert for a broadband service and packages, they will talk about speed with the prefix “up to”.

 To take a motoring analogy, it’s a bit like buying a car that can do ‘up to’ 200mph and then driving it on a muddy road full of potholes.
 Sure your car can still do 200mph in theory, you just can’t achieve that speed.